Ridge Hill Mall: History

 On March 26, 2013, a new $12 million, 32,300 sqft Legoland Discovery Center was opened.
 It was the first Legoland in the Northeast and fifth in the country.

-On November 19, 2014, it was announced that eight stores would be arriving at Ridge Hill including Starbucks and The Container Store.
+On November 19, 2014, it was announced that eight stores would open, including Starbucks and The Container Store.

-On August 27, 2020, Lord & Taylor announced it would shutter it's brick-and-mortar fleet after modernizing into a digital collective department store.
+On August 27, 2020, the Lord & Taylor anchor store's closure was announced.
+The entire company went out of business as a result of the COVID-19 pandemic.

 On May 6, 2022, it was announced that Ridge Hill had been acquired in a joint venture between Nuveen Real Estate, Taconic Partners, and North American Properties for $220 Million.
-The plan is to update the complex's appearance and attract luxury and fitness retailers as well as dining and entertainment options.
+The plan is to update the complex's appearance and attract other luxury and fitness retailers as well as dining and entertainment options.